-The boy, a glowing red, laughed and dug in his pocket.
-He pulled out a dull metal bill clip and counted out ten bills for the judge, then turned to Myrtle and pressed a five dollar bill into her hand.
-"Boy, you're something else, Aunt Martha!"
+The boy, still elatedly clutching the girl with one arm, laughed and dug in his pocket.
+He was glowing red.
+He pulled out a dull metal bill clip and, releasing the girl, counted out ten dollars in the judge's hand.
+Turning, he pressed a five dollar bill into Myrtle's hand.

+"Boy!
+You're something else, Aunt Martha!" he said, still laughing.

-She stuffed the money in her bag, touched a compact and thought about her face.
-Suddenly, even flushed from the compliments, she felt as tired of her own face as she was that of Solder's.
+She stuffed the money in her bag, touched her compact and thought about her face.
+Suddenly, even flushed from the compliments on her acting, she felt as tired of her own face as she was of Solder's.